-- 203. In order to ensure some capacity is available for later auctions some Technical Interconnection Point Capacity will be withheld from the Annual Yearly Auctions: - (a) For auctions of Yearly Interconnection Point Capacity for gas years Y+1 to Y+5, 10%, of the Technical Interconnection Point Capacity is with-held. - (b) For auctions of Yearly Interconnection Point Capacity for gas years Y+6 to Y+15, 20%, of the Technical Interconnection Point Capacity is with-held. - (c) In the event that the quantity of Unsold Technical Interconnection Point Capacity is less than that proposed to be with-held for the relevant Gas Year, all Unsold Technical Interconnection Point Capacity will be with-held. - 204.
-For each IP ASEP for each Gas Year between Y+1 and Y+5 the quantity of Yearly Interconnection Point Capacity that National Grid is obliged to make available for sale is: - Unsold Technical Interconnection Point Capacity; minus - Minimum [0.1 Technical Interconnection Point Capacity, Unsold Technical Interconnection Point Capacity]; minus - All Reserved Entry Capacity; plus - Aggregate Surrender Quantity for the capacity period (see paragraphs 246 to 247); plus - Aggregate Withdrawal Quantity for the capacity period (see paragraphs 248-250).
+194. In order to ensure some capacity is available for later auctions some Technical Interconnection Point Capacity will be withheld from the Annual Yearly Auctions:

-- 205. For each IP ASEP for each Gas Year between Y+6 and Y+15 the quantity of Yearly Interconnection Point Capacity that National Grid is obliged to make available for sale is: - Unsold Technical Interconnection Point Capacity; minus - Minimum [0.2 Technical Interconnection Point Capacity, Unsold Technical Interconnection Point Capacity]; minus - All Reserved43 Entry Capacity; plus - Aggregate Surrender Quantity for the capacity period; plus - · Aggregate Withdrawal Quantity for the capacity period.
+- (a) For auctions of Yearly Interconnection Point Capacity for gas years Y+1 to Y+5, 10%, of the Technical Interconnection Point Capacity is with-held. - (b) For auctions of Yearly Interconnection Point Capacity for gas years Y+6 to Y+15, 20%, of the Technical Interconnection Point Capacity is with-held. - (c) In the event that the quantity of Unsold Technical Interconnection Point Capacity is less than that proposed to be with-held for the relevant Gas Year, all Unsold Technical Interconnection Point Capacity will be with-held. - 195.
+For each IP ASEP for each Gas Year between Y+1 and Y+5 the quantity of Yearly Interconnection Point Capacity that National Grid is obliged to make available for sale is: - Aggregate conversion quantity for the period; - Unsold Technical Interconnection Point Capacity: minus - Minimum [0.1\ Technical Interconnection Point Capacity, Unsold Technical Interconnection Point Capacity]; minus - All Reserved Entry Capacity; plus - Aggregate Surrender Quantity for the capacity period (see paragraphs 237 to 238); plus - Aggregate Withdrawal Quantity for the capacity period (see paragraphs 239-241). - 196.
+For each IP ASEP for each Gas Year between Y+6 and Y+15 the quantity of Yearly Interconnection Point Capacity that National Grid is obliged to make available for sale is: - Aggregate conversion quantity for the period; - Unsold Technical Interconnection Point Capacity; minus - Minimum [0.2\ Technical Interconnection Point Capacity, Unsold Technical Interconnection Point Capacity]; minus - All Reserved Entry Capacity; plus - Aggregate Surrender Quantity for the capacity period; plus - Aggregate Withdrawal Quantity for the capacity period.